hot-glue-for-rails/hot-glue/README.md

 end

 ```
-In this example, it is presumed that the current user has_many :invoices, and that invoices have many :lines, and that lines have many :charges

-To generate scaffold:
-`rails generate hot_glue:scaffold Charge --nest=invoice/line`

-The order of the nest should match the nested resources you have in your own app.
-In particular, you auth root will be used as the starting point when loading the objects from the URL:
+For non-Gd controllers, your auth root will be used as the starting point when loading the objects from the URL if this object is nested.

+(For Gd controllers the root object will be loaded directly from the ActiveRecord object.)

 In the example above, @invoice will be loaded from